OguzhanAndic/devops24/examinations/01/README.md

 ## QUESTION A

 What are the permissions of the `~/.ssh` directory?
-The permisssions that can be found with ls -ld is drwx, that means that you have the permission to read, write and execute.
+The permisssions that can be found with ls -ld is drwx, that means that you have the permission to read, write and execute. this is only the rights for owner.
+Groups and others do not have any type of rights to this folder.

-Why are the permissions set in such a way?
+Why are the permissions set in such a way? the ssh folder has sensetive data that can be crusial for the security.
+Anyone having acess to the ssh keys can be a problem for breachings. that is why the only user that has any type of rights is the owner.

 ## QUESTION B